 for some parameter $r>0$.
-Here $\nbdist(r,p)$ denotes the negative binomial distribution with parameters $r>0$, $p\in(0,1]$, whose probability mass function (\pmf) is
+Here, $\nbdist(r,p)$ denotes the negative binomial distribution with parameters $r>0$, $p\in(0,1]$, whose probability mass function (p.m.f.) is

-where $(a)_n \defas a(a+1)\cdots (a+n-1)$ with $(a)_0 \defas 1$ is the $n$-th rising factorial.
-Conditioned on $B$, the point process $X$ is the (fixed component) of a \defn{negative binomial process} \citep{BMPJpre, ZHDC12}.
-Unconditionally, $X$ is the ordinary component of a \defn{beta negative binomial process}, which we formally define in~\cref{sec:prelims}.
+where $(a)_n \defas a(a+1)\cdots(a+n-1)$ with $(a)_0 \defas1$ is the $n$th rising factorial.
+Note that, conditioned on $B$, the point process $X$ is the (fixed component) of a \emph{negative binomial process} \cite{BMPJpre,ZHDC12}.
+Unconditionally, $X$ is the ordinary component of a beta negative binomial process, which we formally define in~Section~\ref{secprelims}.

-Conditioned on $B$, construct a sequence of point processes $\process X \Nats$ that are \iid\ copies of $X$.
-In this case $\process X \Nats$ is an exchangeable sequence of beta negative binomial processes, and our primary goal is to characterize the (unconditional) distribution of the sequence.
-This task is non-trivial because the construction of the point process $X$ in \cref{eq:Xfirstconstruct} is not \defn{finitary} in the sense that no finite subset of the atoms of $B$ determines $X$ with probability one.
-In the case of conditionally-\iid\ Bernoulli processes, the unconditional distributions of the measures remain in the class of Bernoulli processes, and so a finitary construction is straightforwardly obtained with Poisson (point) processes.
-Then the distribution of the sequence, which \citet{TJ2007} showed is characterized by the IBP, may be derived immediately from the conjugacy between the classes of beta and Bernoulli processes \citep{Kim1999, Hjort1990, TJ2007}.
-While conjugacy also holds between the classes of beta and negative binomial processes \citep{BMPJpre, ZHDC12}, the unconditional law of the point process $X$ is no longer that of a negative binomial process, instead it is the law of a beta negative binomial process.
+Conditioned on $B$, construct a sequence of point processes $\process X {\mathbb{N}}$ that are i.i.d. copies of $X$.
+In this case, $\process X {\mathbb{N}}$ is an exchangeable sequence of beta negative binomial processes, and our primary goal is to characterize the (unconditional) distribution of the sequence.
+This task is non-trivial because the construction of the point process $X$ in equation (\ref{eqXfirstconstruct}) is not \emph{finitary} in the sense that no finite subset of the atoms of $B$ determines $X$ with probability one.
+In the case of conditionally-i.i.d.
+Bernoulli processes, the unconditional distributions of the measures remain in the class of Bernoulli processes, and so a finitary construction is straightforwardly obtained with Poisson (point) processes.
+Then the distribution of the sequence, which Thibaux and Jordan \cite{TJ2007} showed is characterized by the IBP, may be derived immediately from the conjugacy between the classes of beta and Bernoulli processes \cite{Kim1999,Hjort1990,TJ2007}.
+While conjugacy also holds between the classes of beta and negative binomial processes \cite{BMPJpre,ZHDC12}, the unconditional law of the point process $X$ is no longer that of a negative binomial process; instead, it is the law of a beta negative binomial process.